Overview

 Step 6

-Step 7 (optional)
+Step 7

-Install Front Chat on your site or an app
+Install Front Chat on your website

 If you do not need to recognize logged in users

-Grab the code snippet by clicking into the Channel you just created, and copying the code displayed in the Code Snippet section, and insert it before the '</body>' tag on your webpage.
-You will need to do this before messages will start syncing from your webpages with your Chat inbox in Front.
+Insert the code snippet before the '</body>' tag on your webpage.
+You will need to do this before messages will start syncing from your website into your Front Chat inbox in Front.

 Here's an example of what that of a code snippet will look like:

-<script src="https://chat-assets.frontapp.com/v1/chat.bundle.js"></script> <script> window.FrontChat('init', {chatId: 'b107a36...', useDefaultLauncher: true}); </script>
+window.FrontChat('init', {chatId: 'b107a36...', useDefaultLauncher: true});

 If you need to recognize logged in users